 What is infrared Thermography?

-Infrared thermography or simply thermography, may be defined as a procedure that uses a long infrared range of electromagnetic spectrum ranging from 9,000 to 14,000 nanometers, to detect radiation and thereby create a thermal image of the same.
+Infrared thermography or simply thermography may be defined as a procedure that uses a long infrared range of electromagnetic spectrum ranging from 9,000 to 14,000 nanometers, to detect radiation and thereby create a thermal image of the same.
+Thermal imaging is also used as a tool in Predictive Maintenance.
 The images are known as thermograms.
+There are a number of benefits of Infrared Thermography.
 The technology of thermography has the capacity to see warm objects (such as humans and other warm-blooded animals), standing against a cooler background or environment.
 Thus it is extensively used for surveillance and other military and medical purposes.

 Infrared Thermography Selection

 The selection process of the appropriate technology of infrared thermography is guided by the idea that the minimum the measurement error of the operating wavelength, the more acceptable the technology is.
 The wavelengths are different for different types of object, and hence selection of optimal technology is dependent on the same.
 Let us state an example.
 In case of metal or any metallic surfaces, measurement of the temperature is done at a wavelength at the metal is relatively high emissive.
 Here, for the size of error should use the shortest possible length with respect to the actual wavelength of the metal.
 A standardised optimum figure is generally at a wavelength of 0.8-1 μm.
 Again for plastic, the optimal results is when measurements are taken at a wavelength where transmissivity of plastics is negligible.
 By testing the plastic material, the optimal wavelength can be reached.
 The range may vary from 3.43 μm for thin plastics to 14 μm for the thicker one.

 Mentioned below are some of the applications of Infrared Thermography-